-I used the term “no collusion” in the title only as a sarcastic reference to the countless times Trump said or tweeted “no collusion.”
-The truth is that Trump clearly colluded with Russia when he said on live TV, “Russia, if you’re listening, I hope you’re able to find the 30,000 emails that are missing.”
 But collusion is not a legal construct, so Mueller explicitly reported that he did not look at the evidence through a collusion lens.
 He looked for evidence that Trump conspired with Russia to defraud the United States.
 Unlike collusion, conspiracy is a crime but Mueller could not find evidence that all the elements of conspiracy as defined by federal law were met by Trump as relates to Russia’s interference in the election.
 So one of my principal conclusions is actually that there was no conspiracy.
 For all you Trump supporters to whom I said “mark my words,” now is the time for you to tell me “I told you so.”

 But Mueller’s report also has a Volume II and it tells a different story.
 Volume II focuses on obstruction of justice and, contrary to Trump’s assertion, it does not exonerate him.
 It implicates Trump on at least four counts of obstruction.
 I’m not referring to obstruction in the vernacular; I’m talking about obstruction of justice as defined by federal law.
 The report cites almost a dozen incidents that seemed obstructive on their face.
 It sets out all of the elements that the law requires for the crime of obstruction then it carefully analyzes them against the facts.
 The report is fair to Trump because it calls out the cases which meet some but lack all of the elements required for a conviction of obstruction of justice.
-Nonetheless, the report still shows that all of the elements required for a conviction exist in at least four of the incidents.
+Nonetheless, the report still shows that all of the elements required for a conviction exist in at least five of the incidents.

 This raises the question of how there can be obstruction of justice if there was no underlying crime of conspiracy.
 The law does not identify an underlying crime as one of the legal elements required for obstruction and there is a good reason for it.
 When agents begin an investigation, they don’t know if what they’re investigating is criminal.
 Sometimes even the target does not know.
 If the target of an investigation could legally obstruct it when there’s no underlying crime, that would give incentive for a target to obstruct when there is an underlying crime.
 After all, if they could obstruct the investigation well enough, they could prevent a conviction for their underlying crime, thereby resulting in justice being done for neither their underlying crime nor obstruction.
 That’s why it’s a crime to obstruct justice whether an underlying crime has been committed or not.